HLR/DomiKnowS/docs/OVERVIEW_USER.md

     ifL(is_more, V(name='x'), is_less, V(name='y', v=('x', symmetric.name, s_arg2.name)))
 ```

-Here enters the reader. the reader is a python iterable and each instance of it is a dictionary with the preliminary information for a single datapoint (preliminary means that these initial properties will be used later to produce other properties).
+Step 3: Here enters the reader.
+The reader is a python iterable and each instance of it is a dictionary with the preliminary information for a single datapoint (preliminary means that these initial properties will be used later to produce other properties).
 ```python
 reader = make_reader(file_address="data/WIQA_AUG/train.jsonl")
 >>> print(reader[0])